Eccentric-Anomalies/tungsten-moon-site/docs/demo/demo_intro.md

 * Try lifting off, then landing softly back on the surface.
 * Try lifting off, then moving horizontally a few hundred meters, then landing softly on the surface with has little horizontal motion as possible.

+Check the [Tungsten Moon YouTube channel](https://www.youtube.com/channel/UCCZ3MdbmQ5ZqAspNrOZUuTw) for examples and more tips.

+---

+## Current Features
+* The custom sky shader includes a rotating field of 10,000 random stars, a sun, and a planet.
+All of these are in motion, relative to each other, at speeds and scales that are physically reasonable.
+This means that although they *appear* to be stationary, they are actually in full motion.
+* Star field brightness is automatically adjusted between barely visible and brilliant, depending on whether the sun or planet are visible in the sky.
+* The motion simulation accounts for the tungsten moon itself spinning on its axis.
+The current rotation period is ten hours.
+This should give rise to Coriolis effects if you know where to look, although this has not been carefully verified yet.
+* The input scheme supports not only keyboard and mouse, but also the Xbox, Playstation and Steam Deck controllers.
+All control keys have been assigned to make the experience of moving between keyboard and controller more intuitive.
+There is no user re-configuration possible yet.
+* The executable file currently works with the Valve Steam Deck, using the latest Proton emulation layer.
+The performance is excellent, though it runs hot.
+* There are five starting locations on the moon that you can choose from, with a very primitive UI.
+Each starting location consists of a set of four landing pads for a total of twenty in the game.
+Each pad has an identifier and location label, and directions and distance to several other pads.
+* Landing pads have a red flashing beacon that turns green once you have landed safely on them.
+Can you find and land on all twenty pads?
+* A "radar altimeter" mode activates below 2000 meters altitude and will read correctly down to the surface of the planet.
+* Velocity is reported as ground-relative horizontal and vertical components.
+* An attitude "nav ball" helps to orient the pilot.
+* A horizontal drift indicator shows the cockpit-relative forward/backwards and left/right motion of the ship.
+This is derived from doppler radar data and will only operate below the 2000 meter radar altitude limit, and when the ship is within 45 degrees of horizontal.
+Three speed ranges, 1x, 10x, and 100x are selectable with buttons on the display.
+* To help with achieving orbit, apoapsis and periapsis altitudes are reported ("ORBITAL APSIDES" AA and PA, respectively) for the current spacecraft altitude and velocity vector.

 ---

 ## Known Bugs
 * The landing logic occcasionally glitches when landing on the seam between scenery meshes (you fall through the ground).
 Just press R to start over.